Ian Paice: Special performances/charity activities

 Brian May of Queen, bassist John Paul Jones of Led Zeppelin, and vocalists Bruce Dickinson and Alice Cooper.

 Personal life

 Paice is married and has three children: James, Emmy and Calli.
 His wife, Jacky, is the twin sister of the late Jon Lord's wife, Vicky.

-It had been rumoured (and even mentioned by former Gillan guitarist Bernie Torme in an interview) that Paice has only one lung: in reality, he is only missing a portion of the lower lobe in his left lung, due to contracting a case of pneumonia when he was six years old that turned into tuberculosis.
+It had been rumored (and even mentioned by former Gillan guitarist Bernie Torme in an interview) that Paice has only one lung: in reality, he is only missing a portion of the lower lobe in his left lung, due to contracting a case of pneumonia when he was six years old that turned into tuberculosis.

 He is almost always seen wearing glasses with blue (or occasionally green or purple)-tinted spectacle lenses.

-Paice is a supporter of England rugby and has a good knowledge of the game.
-His son James played for a long time.
-He talked about it in "Oval Bin" Show with Luca Tramontin.
+Paice is a supporter of England rugby; his son James played.

 Health

 On 14 June 2016, he suffered a transient ischaemic attack, or mini stroke.
 This led to Deep Purple cancelling two concerts planned in Sweden that week.
 He said after the incident that there was "no serious or permanent damage" and expected to return to performing in July.
 He added that the cancelled concerts were the first Deep Purple performances of which he had forced the cancellation since his co-founding of the band in 1968.
 He returned to stage with Deep Purple in Gothenburg on 1 July, playing a full setlist with the band, but without performing his drum solo.